gatsbyjs/gatsby/docs/tutorial/writing-documentation-with-docz.md

 gatsby new my-gatsby-site-with-docz
 ```

-To set up Docz you need to install the Docz Gatsby theme and add some custom configuration.
+You'll want to let docz control your pages, so start by deleting the `pages` directory, and all of the files inside of it.
+Then you need to install the Docz Gatsby theme and add some custom configuration.
 Make sure you are in the root directory of your Gatsby project:

 ```shell
 cd my-gatsby-site-with-docz